ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Installation.md

 	=== "For Package Installation "

-		Run the following command from the command line from **within any directory that uses the Python environment where you installed the package**:
+		Run the following command from the command line of your terminal program from **within any directory that uses the Python environment where you installed the package**:

 		```bash title="Start ACME CSE"
 		acmecse